pwong-it/Project-2_Full-Stack-Application/README.md

     - Recent posts page only available to people who have logged in
     - Create Post page
     - :white_check_mark: Users can edit posts
-    - Users can delete posts
+    - :white_check_mark: Users can delete posts
     - Create like button for posts<br/>
     ![Planning Photo 7](./images/Planning_07.png)